cedx/nwjs.hx/docs/usage.md

 ## Using the Node.js APIs
 Access to the Node.js APIs is provided by the externs of the `hxnodejs` package, which is a dependency of this library.
-You don't have to explicitly list `hxnodejs` in your own dependencies (using the `--library` compiler argument).

 Most Node.js APIs are located in the `js.node` namespace and are consumed as is:

 ```haxe